 - 1980 Chevy Citation.
 The famous “X car”, created to compete with Chrysler’s equally bad “K car”.
 It had front wheel drive, which was new in those days, and a roomy sloping hatchback.
 But it was crap and didn’t last long.
 Gave it up in a divorce, in trade for my ex’s old Pinto.

 - 1974 Ford Pinto wagon.
 One of the worst cars ever made.
 This one had been in an accident at some point in the long prehistory before I came into possession of it, and the frame was bent, so it moved crabwise down the road.
 Every once in awhile it would start to veer wildly out of control, even on the straightaway.
 It did this once on the boulevard between Chapel Hill and Durham, hooking bumpers with another car, sending them both spinning.
 Fortunately, the Pinto’s bumper bent completely while the other hardly had a dent, which was both strange and amazing.
 The lady driving the other car wanted money anyway, and I paid.
-At some point the car just died, as best I recall.
+At some point the car just died, and I had it towed for scrap.

 - 1985 Toyota Camry.
 Basic model with a stick.
 My first and only new car, and the first that had working air conditioning.
 Best car I ever had.
 Gave it to my daughter when I got the Subaru in the early 90s.
-I think it went way past 300,000 miles.
+I think it went way past 200,000 miles.
 It may still be working, somewhere in Santa Cruz, which is where she donated it to a local public radio station, deeply rusted but still functioning.

 - 1986(?)
 Subaru 4Wd wagon.
 Tried to drive it into the ground but failed and gave it to a friend earlier this year.
 It’s still going.